sib-swiss/containers-snakemake-training/docs/index.md

 After this course, you will be able to:

-* Understand the basic principles and advantages of workflow management systems.
+* Understand the basic principles and advantages of Workflow Management Systems
-* Create data analysis pipelines with Snakemake.
+* Create data analysis workflows with Snakemake
-* Combine Snakemake with containers to build reproducible computational pipelines.
+* Combine Snakemake with containers and conda environments to build reproducible computational workflows
-* Run Snakemake pipelines locally and in HPC environments.
+* Run Snakemake workflows locally and in HPC environments

 ### Learning outcomes explained